hydroframe/Subsetting/README.md

 Re-project the shapefile at ~/downloads/shapfiles/WBDHU8.shp to the CONUS1 projection and extent
 ```
-python -m parflow.subset.tools.rasterize_shape -i ~/downloads/shapefiles -s WBDHU8
+python -m parflow.subset.tools.rasterize_shape -i ~/downloads/shapefiles -s WBDHU8 -r ~/conus_inputs/1/Domain_Blank_Mask.tif
 ```

 #### Use a mask to clip multiple files to PFB or TIF

-assumes all files are identically gridded and same as the mask file, if write_tifs=1 then you must supply at least one tif with correct projection and transform information as either the mask file, as a reference dataset with the -r option, or in the list of datafiles to clip
+assumes all files are identically gridded and same as the mask file.
+If setting the `--tif_outs` flag then you must supply at least one tif with correct projection and transform information as either the mask file, as a reference dataset with the -r option, or in the list of datafiles to clip
 ```